phasehumans/authentication/auth.md

 - CORS - cross origin resource sharing (client -> frontend -> backend)
     - cors i.e origin, methods, allowheaders, credentials
     - cors err are resolve on backend
-    - cors err - the browser blocks a request to a server because the server has not allowed that origin.
+    - cors err - the browser blocks a request to a server because the server has not allowed that origin
+- backend --> ORM (nosql) / ODM (sql) --> Database (sql / nosql)
+- backend --> mongoose --> mongoDB
+-